 Terms and Definitions

 Here you will find brief definitions of some frequently used BCBSWY terms.
-For a more complete listing, please refer to your subscription agreement and the Explanation of Benefits Guide.
+For a more complete listing, please refer to your benefit document and the Explanation of Benefits Guide.

 The maximum amount allowed for covered services.
 When services are performed by a BCBSWY participating provider, the allowable charges (and any cost sharing amounts) are accepted as payment-in-full.
 Allowable charges do not include charges in excess of the BCBSWY allowance and may be your responsibility if services are provided by a non-participating provider.